550 Kilometres on Horseback on the Trans Canada Trail

 So next time spring fever arrives, consider embracing it with an impromptu ride along the Trans Canada Trail, and expect some marvelous surprises along the way.

-Main article photo: Bryn White
+Main photo: Bryn White